El Paso, La Palma: History

 Many footpaths already crisscrossed La Palma before the Spanish conquest.
 A number of mountain passes east of present-day El Paso enabled cross-island communications.
 One of these was Ajerjo Pass by which the island's Spanish discoverer, Alonso Fernandez de Lugo, attempted to enter the Caldera de Taburiente, hence its local name the Captain's Pass (Paso del Capitán).
 The village of El Paso was named after this mountain pass by association.

-On 3 May 1492 the mentioned Fernandez de Lugo finishes the conquest of the island of La Palma by the Spanish when conquering the last remaining stronghold of the native Guanches, the kingdom of Aceró.
+On 3 May 1492 the mentioned Fernandez de Lugo finished the conquest of the island of La Palma by the Spanish when conquering the last remaining stronghold of the native Guanches, the kingdom of Aceró.
 To this goal, Fernandez deceitfully invited its king Tanausú to an interview, to have him imprisoned on appearance.
 The island was made directly subject to the Spanish Crown, a situation which would last until 1812.
 In this year the new Spanish Constitution paved the way for decentralisation of the Canary Islands and subdivision into municipalities.